What accessible content is

 - Content in schools and nurseries

-Anyone who creates or commissions content for our websites is legally responsible for making sure it's accessible.
+Anyone who creates, writes, or commissions content for our websites is legally responsible for making it accessible.
+This includes:

-- meant only for staff, like our Intranet or SharePoint sites
+- staff only sites, like our Intranet or SharePoint sites

 - intranets or extranets after 23 September 2019

-- intranets or extranets before 23 September 2019 if they are updated or redeveloped
+- intranets or extranets published before 23 September 2019, if they have been updated or redeveloped

 - text and images